Moose (Alces alces)

 Range and Distribution

 Moose occur in Alaska, Canada, northern U.S. from Washington across to northern New England, and the northern Rockies south to Utah.
 Prior to European settlement moose were more common than deer in New Hampshire; their range extended from the Canadian border to the seacoast.
-By the mid-1800's fewer than 15 moose existed in the state.
+During a year, moose home ranges vary from less than one square mile to more than 25, depending on the season.
+By the mid-1800s, fewer than 15 moose existed in New Hampshire.
 The small number and loss of habitat slowed the recovery of the moose population.
 The moose herd didn't begin to rebound noticeably until the early 1970s.
 By this time, abandoned farmlands and changes in forest practices created a mosaic of mature and young re-growing forests providing excellent moose habitat.
+When the first moose hunt occurred in New Hampshire in 1988, there were about 1,600 animals in the state.
+The moose population peaked in the late 1990s, with between 7,000 and 7,500 moose in New Hampshire.
+Since that time, the population has gone down to about 4,000 animals today.
+About half the decline was an intentional response to the public's desire for fewer moose-car collisions.
+The other half is due to threats such as winter tick in the north and brainworm in the south.
+A study begain in 2014 to try to learn more about the health of New Hampshire's moose (click here to learn more).
 Today moose occur in all ten counties, with the highest densities in the Great North Woods.
-During a year, moose home ranges vary from less than one square mile to more than 25, depending on the season.

 Habits and Habitats